kb-dk/solr-and-snippets/README.md

 The _leaf_ is the smallest unit of the tree which can be identified and therefore retrievable and possible to index.
 The user interface gives, for each _work_ in a result set a list of _leaf_ nodes that are relevant for the search. _leaf_ nodes are possible to quote but they do usually not appear in table of contents.

 The _trunk_ nodes are contained in _work_ nodes.
-They may contain other _trunk_, _work_ or _eaf_ nodes.
+They may contain other _trunk_, _work_ or _leaf_ nodes.
 It is possible to address a _trunk_ so it is possible to send a URI to someone and say: <q>Read chapter 5, it is so good!</q> They are indexed and searchable in principle.
 However, the user interface only support them in table of contents and quotation services.

 A _volume_ is what comes close to a physical book.
 It contains one or more _work_ nodes.
 If a _volume_ contains only one and only one work, we refer to it as a _monograph_.